Rubusch/linux-c/010__basics/41__completion/README.md

-# completion
+# Completion

 Shows the basic usage of a completion.
+This just demonstrates the feature.
+I make use of completions in my kthread collection.
+This demo here was picked, since it only shows completion usage.

 ## Usage